hambarger-menu-icon

 Excelsior Scholarship

 The Excelsior Scholarship, in combination with other student financial aid programs, allows qualifying students to attend a SUNY or CUNY college tuition-free.
-The Excelsior Scholarship covers any remaining gap in tuition expenses, after other federal and state grants and scholarships are applied, up to $7070.
+The Excelsior Scholarship covers any remaining gap in tuition expenses, after other federal and state grants and scholarships are applied.

 HESC: NYS Grants & Scholarships